 Heart-rate recovery time is a measure of how long it takes your heart to return to your resting heart rate after exercising.
 As your fitness improves, your heart-rate recovery time becomes shorter.

-Measuring recovery heart rate requires students to engage in a high-intensity physical activity for two minutes (see talk test above).
-Consider asking students to get their family's OK before measuring their recovery heart rate.
-Some high-intensity physical activities students might choose include:
+Measuring heart-rate recovery time requires students to engage in a high-intensity physical activity for two minutes (see talk test above).
+Consider asking students to get their family's approval before measuring their recovery heart rate.
+Some high-intensity physical activities students might choose include these:

 Tell students how to measure their heart-rate recovery time: